-In order to offer a solution, Orange Business Services and Gemalto recently joined forces to integrate Gemalto’s SafeNet Authentication Service with Business Virtual Private Network (VPN) Galerie, the Orange Business Services secured cloud hub.
+In order to offer a solution, Orange Business and Gemalto recently joined forces to integrate Gemalto’s SafeNet Authentication Service with Business Virtual Private Network (VPN) Galerie, the Orange Business secured cloud hub.
 This means enterprises gain access to a unified solution that offers seamless multi-factor authentication capability for all of their corporate applications, infrastructure and cloud services.

 Read more about how Orange Business can boost your enterprise security.